 Head office employee costs currently consist of the executive management team.
 The executive management team is responsible for managing the Company's capital requirements, corporate and business development, investor communications and financial and regulatory reporting.
-The decrease in head office employee costs for the twelve months ended December 31, 2020, are reflective of the restructuring costs incurred in the fourth quarter of 2019 offset by \$200,000 related to a bonus expense.
 The Company is prudently monitoring its general and administrative expenditures whereby all non-essential costs are being eliminated.
 The Company is also monitoring the use of third-party professional services and requesting fixed pricing on projects.

 Professional and consulting fees largely consist of public company-related expenses, directors' fees, third-party legal fees, tax, accounting and audit services.
-Professional fees for the three and twelve months ended December 31, 2020, are reflective of costs associated with: (i) securities matters; (ii) public company related filing and compliance costs; (iii) annual general meeting costs and (iv) director fees.
-In the three and twelve months ended December 31, 2019, the Company incurred significant costs concerning Canadian and U.S. tax structuring and securities matters.
+Professional fees for the three months ended March 31,

+2021, are reflective of costs associated with: (i) securities matters; (ii) public company-related costs; (iii) cannabis compliance costs; (iv) tax matters and (v) director fees.

 Rent and utilities largely consist of utility and maintenance costs associated with the dispensaries and rent and utilities at the US head office.
-The Company's monthly rent expense is limited to the head office lease which is currently on a month-to-month term, and therefore, is not capitalized under IFRS.
 The lease for Port City has been capitalized under IFRS and the related monthly lease payments are considered interest expense and principal repayments.
 The Alpine Cultivation facility and Alpine Alternative dispensary are owned by the Company, and therefore there are no related rent payments.

 Other G&A expenses largely consist of insurance, office supplies and software licensing cost associated with the Company's point-of-sale, accounting and cannabis seed-to-sale tracking software.
-Other expenses increased significantly due to premium payments for directors and officer's insurance policy which was renewed in April 2020.
+Other expenses increased significantly due to premium payments for various insurance policies.